Guide: Soft vs. Firm Running Shoes

 Shots from our wear tests: a firm running shoe (left) and a soft running shoe (right)

 However, if shoes were only soft, they would feel squishy and they would tire your leg muscles when running.
-This is when the spring or “pop” enters the scene: brands make the foams not only soft but also resilient.
-Seems that finding a soft midsole that’s responsive is a jackpot in the world of running shoes.
+This is when the spring or “pop” enters the scene: brands make the foams not only soft but also responsive.
+Finding a soft midsole that’s responsive (good energy return) and protective (good shock absorption) is a jackpot

 When buying soft running shoes, pay attention to:

-1. The ride.
-It should be responsive and not dull.
+1. The energy return.
+The ride should be responsive and not dull.
 Otherwise, your legs will get tired sooner.
-The responsive ride can be accomplished using a) responsive foams or b) carbon or nylon plates that are inserted into the midsoles.

 3 softness levels of running shoes